A Lonely and Courageous Action: The story of BOAC flight 712

 At the airport, BOAC personnel were trying to get an accurate count, but while many passengers had been taken to the airline lounge or to area hospitals, where they could easily be tallied, quite a few of those who ran from the plane simply never stopped, fleeing the airport grounds entirely before making their way home by whatever means happened to be available.
 This led to several absurd incidents, such as one involving Second Officer Hutchinson, who called his wife from an airport telephone to report that he was safe, only for another call to come in minutes later from a BOAC representative, who regretfully informed Mrs. Hutchinson that her husband was missing.
 Had the calls come in the other way around, considerable anxiety would surely have resulted, and indeed in some other cases it did.

 Only by sending teams into the charred wreckage after the fire was extinguished could officials confirm exactly how many people had died.
 Although for the most part they found empty seats, the back of the plane was another story.
 The bodies of five people were found just inside the R2 door, huddled together on the floor where they had fallen, overcome by toxic smoke as they made their way to the exit in the disaster’s final moments.
-One of them was Ethel Cohen, the wheelchair-bound woman who had been seated in one of the rearmost rows and could not move unaided.
+One of them was Ethel Cohen, the woman in the wheelchair who had been seated in one of the rearmost rows and could not move unaided.
 Two other women had perished with her, as well as an eight-year-old girl, who had been ripped from the arms of her brother in the chaos of the evacuation.
 And finally, there was the 22-year-old stewardess Jane Harrison, who had gone back to save them, only for the inferno to overtake them all.
 The details of her last moments will never be known for certain, but from the positions of the bodies, it is thought that Harrison was trying to drag Mrs. Cohen toward the exit when she was overcome.

 In the end, these five were the only fatalities — the other 122 occupants had escaped in just 90 seconds or less.
 Eleven left via the R2 door, 18 via the right overwing exits, two by the L1 door, 88 by the R1 door, and three by the cockpit window.
 (The graphic above, from Macarthur Job’s “Air Disaster: Volume 1” provides slightly different figures, but these are incorrect, as I explained in the caption.)
 This was, all things considered, a remarkable achievement, especially since nearly three quarters of the survivors left via a single exit, far exceeding the manufacturer’s expectations.